• home

 Location : Aukstaitija National Park

-This morning you will take a guided kayak ride through the lakes and rivers, past villages and through forests, to an ancient pagan site on top of a hill with a wishing tree.
+This morning, you’ll take a guided kayak ride through the lakes and rivers, past villages and through forests, to an ancient pagan site on top of a hill with a wishing tree.
 The top affords great views across the surrounding forests and lakes.
 The rest of the day is free to visit some of the local attractions, such as the nearby villages that date from the 14th century and consist of traditional wooden houses and farmsteads.
 The 19th-century Ginuciai Watermill is another point of interest.
-You can hike to some glorious lookouts, do some fishing, take a swim in the lake or river rapids, or just relax.
-Perhaps ask our host family to fire up the sauna for the ultimate relaxation and cleansing experience.
+You can hike to lookouts, fish, swim in the lake or river rapids, or relax.
+Perhaps ask your host family to fire up the sauna for the ultimate relaxation and cleansing experience.

 Day :11